 Who Gets Hospitalized

 Suicidal thoughts are not usually enough to warrant psychiatric hospitalization for adults.
-Instead, you would need to be in imminent danger of trying to kill yourself.
+Instead, you would need to be in imminent danger (or in some states substantial danger) of trying to kill yourself.
 This generally means you are intent on acting very soon on your suicidal wishes.
-Perhaps you already have a plan on how you would kill yourself, you have whatever you need to carry out that plan, and you fully intend to follow through on that plan within the next couple of days.
+Perhaps you already have a plan on how you would kill yourself, you have whatever you need to carry out that plan, and you have some intent to follow through on that plan very soon.

 If so, then yes, hospitalization would almost certainly be necessary.
 If you do not consent to be hospitalized (that is, you will not voluntarily admit yourself), then yes, a mental health professional would need to intervene to get you to a safe place.
 The reason for this is that serious suicidal intent is almost always temporary, as long as the person stays alive.
 Consider that even among people who attempt suicide and survive, more than 90% do not go on to die by suicide.

 So, if you are thinking of killing yourself but do not intend to act on those thoughts any time soon, then a mental health professional most likely will not try to have you hospitalized.
 Instead, they will work to understand your reasons for wanting to die, to help you feel better, and to build up your coping skills.